- Master of Arts in Education and Human Development in the field of organizational leadership and learning

 Premises and theories used to meet learning needs of adults.
 Overview of various learning theories and the impact of various stages of adult development on learners.
 Topics including self-directed learning, accommodating individual learning needs, and creation of effective learning techniques.
 Same as HDEV 6701.

-Introduction to the concepts, methods, and skills required for effective consultation in organizations, as either an internal or an external consultant.
-Meeting the human needs in organizations, while improving performance and productivity.
+Concepts, methods, and skills required for effective consultation in organizations, as either an internal or an external consultant; meeting the human needs in organizations while improving performance and productivity.
 Students undertake a consulting project in an organization.

 HOL 6704.
 Leadership in Organizations.
 3 Credits.